 Glass landscapes & jewellery from Carmarthenshire

-Layers of colour, paint, pattern, texture and print make up each glass landscape.
-The spaces within each piece are as important as the areas of colour – they add depth and a perspective, the ability to glimpse through as well as onto each window.
+Layers of colour, paint, pattern, texture and print make up each piece.
+The spaces within them are as important as the areas of colour – they add depth and a perspective, the ability to glimpse through as well as onto each window.

 Lose yourself in the landscape, feel the wind on your face, inhale the sea’s breath, hear the raven call.